themesberg/flowbite-svelte/src/routes/docs/pages/about.md

 ---
 layout: componentLayout
 breadcrumb_title: About
-title: About Flowbite-Svelte
+title: About Flowbite Svelte
+component_title: About
 dir: Pages
-description: Flowbite-Svelte About page
+description: Flowbite Svelte About page
 ---

 <script>